Wednesday, November 30, 2016

 Advent Journal Day I: A Theology of Thanksgiving

-Thanksgiving is over.
-Today marks the beginning of Advent.
-Those of you who have read my entries over the past few years, know that this season is hard for me; I don’t enjoy Christmas.
-I am purposed to enjoy Christmas this year, but not for the commercialism and hype of the season, but to know Christ deeper.
-As I anticipate Christmas day, and celebrate the advent of Jesus Christ, I will seek Him every day and hope to experience Him in a new and fresh way.
-I desire to be thankful, not just at thanksgiving, but the whole year through.
-I need to cultivate a thankful heart; to create a theology of Thanksgiving.
-Thankfulness does not just appear in our hearts, we must cultivate it, practice it.
-Though I was raised in liturgical churches, I have never celebrated Advent.
-I have a couple of wreaths I set out for decoration, but don’t practice the liturgy.
-This year I want to write my own.
-This is the purpose behind this Advent journal; to cultivate my own worship, and I pray that it inspires you to do the same.
+The Thanksgiving holiday is complete.
+Thanksgiving, however, should be in our hearts forever.
+Today marks the beginning of Advent, and those who have read my entries over the years are aware that this season is hard for me.
+I don’t enjoy Christmas.
+I don’t desire the hype, the stress, and the financial turmoil it brings.
+I am purposed to enjoy Christmas this year, not for the commercialism and hype of the season, but to know Christ more deeply.
+As I anticipate Christmas Day and celebrate the advent of Jesus Christ, I want to seek Him every day and hope to know Him in a new and fresh way.
+I desire to be thankful, not just at Thanksgiving, but the whole year through.
+I need to cultivate a thankful heart; to create a theology of thanksgiving.
+Thankfulness does not just appear in our hearts willy-nilly; we must cultivate it, practice it.
+Devoting myself to prayer, reading the Word, and engaging in the liturgy of the seasons of the church are a few ways to prepare a thankful heart.

 Thankfulness does not always come easy in the face of hurt, loss, and disappointment.
-The pain screams to drown out any hope of joy, yet we have the Light of the world and a journey to a manger, to break any threat of darkness.
-God is so faithful; if you can think of nothing to be thankful for remember that Jesus was beaten and bruised to redeem us because His love for us was too great.
-He could not even fathom spending an eternity apart from you; He could more easily fathom the Cross.
-If He does nothing else for me—I am forever awed at this act of love.
+The pain screams and drowns any hope of joy, yet we have a journey to a manger to break any threat of darkness.
+God is so faithful; if you can think of nothing to be thankful for, remember that Jesus came to a lowly manager into the fallen, dark world and was beaten and bruised to redeem us because His love was too great to leave us in the dark in sin.
+If He does nothing else for me—I am forever awed at His mercy and grace.
 Thanksgiving may be over, but our thanksgiving to Him should not rest.
-Advent is the arrival of the Light of World to give us light on our path and to break through the darkness in our lives.
-Seek for the Holy Child every day until He comes.
+Advent is the arrival of the Light of the World to give us light on our path and to break through the darkness in our lives.
+Seek the Holy Child every day.
 Cultivate thanksgiving, find joy, feel His peace, and keep your eyes on Jesus—For He is why we celebrate.

-When we truly prepare for the coming of Christ, He fills us with Hope; the Hope that He came once and the Hope that He will come again.
-Prepare for His coming and be ready.
-The Messiah was the Hope of Israel; and He silently crept into our chronos in the quiet of the night—in the humble surroundings of a stable to humble Jewish parents.
-His only coronation audience—cows, sheep, donkeys, a few frightened shepherds, and a glorious choir of God’s angelic host.
+When we truly prepare for the coming of Christ, He fills us with Hope (the first candle of Advent); the Hope that He came once, the Hope that He will come again.
+The Messiah was the Hope of Israel, and He silently crept into our chronos in the quiet of the night, in the humble surroundings of a stable, to humble Jewish parents.
+The only audience for His coronation—cows, sheep, donkeys, a few frightened shepherds, and a glorious choir of God’s angelic host.
 He left the presence of the Father to dwell among us—Immanuel.
 The first Advent has come, fulfilling all that the Old Covenant promised.
+Prepare for His second Advent and be ready.

-So let’s enter into this season of Advent with thanksgiving; entering into the courts of the Most High with joy that He promised to redeem us from the moment Adam and Eve fell into sin, and He kept that promise—for He is faithful that promised.
+Let’s enter into this season of Advent with thanksgiving; entering into the courts of the Most High with joy that He promised to redeem us from the cosmic consequences of the fall of Adam and Eve, and He kept that promise—for He is faithful who promised

 It is good to give thanks to the Lord and to sing praises to Your name, O Most High; To declare your lovingkindness in the morning and Your faithfulness by night.
 Psalm 92:1-2